Using Cereal for Losing

 What it Takes to Lose One Pound

-Written by Diet Bites
+Written by Sky Taylor, Diet Bites

-It's so easy to pack on pounds.
-A cookie here, a few spoons of gravy there and a bit of french fries to go can equal 'pounds to go' in a hurry.
+A cookie here, a few spoons of gravy there and a bit of French fries to go can equal 'pounds to go' in a hurry.

 Unfortunately, weight gain can occur at a much faster rate than weight loss.
-So how long does it take to lose one pound of weight?

 1 cup of certain brands of ice cream can equal 500 calories or more - and when it comes to ice cream, it's so easy to eat 2 cups or more.
 The common serving size for ice cream is 1/2 cup.